 So how do we know websites are to be held accountable?
 The US judicial system.
 Over the past few years, lawsuits against companies that do not have ADA compliant websites have increased exponentially [ for stats visit https://coughl.in/adalawsuitsny ].
 The courtrooms have arrived at various verdicts, however, leaving us with a nice, comfortable gray area.
 Sorry - uncomfortable.
 We wish it was black and white.
 We wish that the ADA law cited websites explicitly and gave specifications as to how or to what extent they need to be accessible.
 We also wish that the courts would agree on similar verdicts, explanations, and punishments across the board.
 I’ll use my last one to wish for more wishes (obviously) and save them for later.

 In 2018, W3C released an update to the Web Content Accessibility Standards (WCAG) - version 2.1 - in which they explain how a website can be considered accessible based on their standards.
 There are three levels of accessibility defined: A, AA, and AAA.
 Under each level there is a list of requirements that can be separated into four categories: Perceivable, Operable, Understandable, and Robust.
-The WCAG website is rich with in-depth explanations of the requirements, provides real examples, and isn’t shy about telling developers why the requirement exists (who does it assist with accessibility and how?).
+The WCAG website is a wealth of knowledge on the subject of accessibilty, having in-depth explanations of the requirements, providing real examples, and being clear with developers about why the requirement exists (who does it assist with accessibility and how?).
 That last part is my favorite.
 I hate feeling like I am doing something just because some arbitrary source said it was necessary.
 All of the WCAG 2.1 requirements are explained and defended.

 Why not strive for AAA, you ask?
 Striving for a AAA-level is great, but it is also incredibly difficult for many websites.
 Remember that in order to attain the compliance level, the site must meet all of the requirements in the level.
 It is worth looking at which AAA-level requirements your site can adhere to, but you will likely find that it will be challenging (if not impossible) to check all of the boxes at this level.
 At that point it will be an economic question – is it worth the time (and/or) investment to make marginal improvements when AA-level is perfectly adequate?

-There is always a bottom line and here it is - It’s the right thing to do for the millions of Americans (and other global citizens on the WWW) that are physically disadvantaged.
+There is always a bottom line and here it is - developing to be accessible is the right thing to do for the millions of Americans (and other global citizens on the WWW) that are physically disadvantaged.
 Providing equal access allows a greater audience to visit your website (more traffic, more money!).
 Lastly and importantly, it’s the law!